 Post-it notes make it easy to swap out the activity options each week.
 With 2 units/5 drawers in each of varying sizes, I can have a wide variety of options for the kids to choose from and not have to constantly be refilling the drawers.

-I don’t require them to do all activities within this station.
+I don’t require them to do all the activities within this station.
 If I’m unsuccessful at getting them to do a particular activity, after about 2 weeks or so I just break it down and save it to try another time.
-Not everything is successful and there are some projects one kid does and the other has no interest in.
+Not everything is successful and there are some projects one kid does and the other has no interest in it.
 Since there are unlimited opportunities for cool activities out there, I try not to stress over the unpopular projects.